 In February 2008, there were two of us, and we went to California.
 From the airplane, I saw the line where the world changed, Midwestern plains driving hard into mountains.
 In San Francisco, reality melded with myth as we toured Alcatraz, City Lights Books, Haight-Ashbury.
 We rented a huge Chrysler and drove it down the Pacific Coast, Highway 1.
 It was February and the sun shone, and here was a world I’d always known, but from television, Beach Boys’ lyrics and Joan Didion.
 We sat on the dock of the bay and watched the tide roll away.
 California was all the things I’d only dreamed of suddenly coming true.

-And then we arrived home to Toronto in the throes of midwinter.
+Anyway, after our trip, we arrived home to Toronto in the throes of midwinter.
 Our apartment was in a house whose front steps had frozen into an icy slope we had to scramble up on all fours.
 The weather was cold and grey but one saving grace was a brand new statutory holiday, Family Day, which meant another day before returning to work.
 So we went to Il Gatto Nero on College Street, a hipster joint with tall stools and I was teetering uncomfortably on mine.
 Staring out the window, despairing at the slush in the street, so far away from the sunshine.
 And then I had a revelation that would make way for everything.
 Turned out it all hinged on real estate.

 “What if,” I said to my husband, sitting up straighter.
 “What if,” I said again, “we didn’t buy a house?”

-We were already on our way.
+And we were already on our way.
 We were twenty-eight years old with jobs, good benefits; neither of us had worked for temp agencies for a while.
 A year before, we’d replaced our futon with an actual couch.
 We could fly to California on a whim.
 Never mind that our jobs were unsatisfying, and we weren’t sure how we’d come to have them.
 A job was the point, or the means to the point, which was buying a house, at least amongst the circles in which we travelled.
 We’d been drifting towards that point for years without question, the road getting narrower all the time.

 But now I was asking the question.
 Inspired by California, which had rendered stultifying life as we knew it.
 Something had to give.
 While we couldn’t move to California, mightn’t we bring the largesse of its possibilities home to our own lives?
 Was there still time to get off that narrowing road?
 Were you allowed to be adult if you didn’t own a house?
 If you didn’t have a house, could you possibly have a home?